CodeVA-Curriculum/twine-trail-guide/src/routes/locations/add-audio.md

 ## Adding Ambient Sounds

 To add an ambient sound to your passage, you'll need to add some information about the sound--it's name and url--and then a line to activate the sound.
-Here's an example of a Twine passage that sets up an audio file called `TODO: audio file name`:
+Here's an example of a Twine passage that sets up an audio file called `rainfall.mp3`:

 ```
-sound.ambient.forest.url: 'TODO: audio file.mp3'
+sound.ambient.rainfall.url: 'rainfall.mp3'
-sound.ambient.forest.description: 'TODO: audio file description'
+sound.ambient.rainfall.description: 'the sound of falling rain'
 --

 Here's some normal story text.
 Ambient sound is playing in the background.